 This season there will be a new format for the Rowland Cup.
 We are pleased to announce the Maryland Champions League, a contest involving the top sides from the Maryland Major Soccer League and the Washington Premier League competing to determine who will advance as the state representative in the Region I qualifier for the Werner Fricker Cup.

-The Maryland Champions League will conclude with the top two teams with the best record after six rounds playing for a final.
+The Maryland Champions League will conclude with the top two teams with the best record after five rounds playing for a final.
 The winner is awarded the Rowland Cup, Maryland's Open competition established in 1914, and will advance to the Werner Fricker Cup, the Amateur Open Championship.

 Note: Originally there were four (4) teams from each league competing but one from each did not continue after the league rounds.
 Any matches played prior to cross-league play were removed from the competition.